laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-07-neurocomp/index.md

   the integration of the spatial motion signal.
 Within this framework, we successfully accounted for the contrast gain control mechanisms observed in the behavioral data for center-surround stimuli.
-However, another inhibitory mechanism had to be added to account for suppressive effects of the surround.'
+However, another inhibitory mechanism had to be added to account for suppressive effects of the surround."
-authors:
-- Laurent U Perrinet
-- Guillaume S Masson
-date: 2007-01-01
-doi: 10.1016/j.jphysparis.2007.10.011
-featured: false
-grants:
-- facets-itn
-publication: '*Journal of Physiology-Paris*'
-publication_types:
-- article-journal
 tags:
 - Bayesian model
 - center-surround interactions